ananyaverma2/Gesture_recognition/readme.md

 ## How to Use the Project:

 1. Run the referee box and select **Gesture Recognition** task from the given set of tasks.
-2. press the start command and do the gesture infront of the camera.
+2. Press the start command and do the gesture infront of the camera.
-3. the result can be viewed on the referee box.
+3. The result can be viewed on the referee box.